-The transformation from aadmi to aatma is facilitated by the guidance of an accomplished spiritual teacher, a siddh guru.
+The transformation from aadmi to aatma is facilitated by an accomplished spiritual teacher, a siddh guru.
 The teacher has two primary responsibilities.
 First, he brings his practical experience and wisdom to bear upon his mentorship.
-Second, he becomes the external representation of the jivaatma, which every student must acknowledge within himself/herself to realise the param-aatma subsequently.
+Second, he becomes the external representation of the jivaatma, which every student must acknowledge within themself to realise the param-aatma subsequently.

-While a few schools of Indian philosophy ascribe to the five stages of spiritual development, the mahaguru’s teachings translate to six stages of spiritual transformation.
+While some schools of Indian philosophy ascribe to the five stages of spiritual development, the mahaguru’s teachings translate to six stages of spiritual transformation.

 - Shraddha – belief in a spiritual existence, something greater than oneself

 - Vishwas – faith in the existence of a jivaatma

 - Seva – a jivaatma’s efforts towards the betterment of other jivaatmas

 - Gyan – the awareness that one’s jivaatma is a part of the param-aatma

 - Bhakti – the ability to worship the supreme in oneself and others.
 The strong desire to merge with the param-aatma and lose one’s identity

 - Divya Gyan – enlightenment; realisation of the param-aatma